theripper93/theripper-premium-hub/premium-changelogs/fvtt-paper-doll-ui.md

+## Version 0.8.1
+- added workaround for a5e sysytem which utilizes non standard custom svelte applications

 ## Version 0.8
 - Added setting to auto open paper doll when opening an actor sheet
 - Added setting to allow non owned items to be added to the paper doll